 This podcast began on the 2nd of June 2020.
 Tech for Non-Techies is aimed at simplifying and demystifying the confusing world of tech for new entrepreneurs and individuals interested in learning more about technology.
 This podcast is hosted by Sophia Matveeva, who is the founder of Enty, a retail tech platform.
 She started this podcast to make it easier to understand the jargon-filled tech world.
 Tech for Non-Techies is an educational community that is aimed at helping non-technical professionals succeed in the tech world by giving them valuable insights regarding building tech products.
 This podcast is a valuable resource for entrepreneurs and innovators with unique ideas who want to enter the digital and tech world.

-This podcast currently has 42 episodes that vary from 15 minutes to 1 hour in duration.
+This podcast currently has 78 episodes that vary from 15 minutes to 1 hour in duration.
 Each episode is jam-packed with valuable insights based on Sophia’s own experiences in the tech world on topics like no-code, APIs, app economy, developers, etc. She also has interviews with the founders of companies like Aizen, Ivy, and Home Made who come from a non-technical background.
-This podcast is generally updated 3-4 times a month and the newest episode came out on the 14th of April, 2020.
+This podcast is generally updated 3-4 times a month and the newest episode came out on April 20th, 2022.

 The Makerpad podcast is hosted by Ben Tossell, the founder of Makerpad.
 Makerpad is the world’s large community of individuals who are interested in and enthusiastic about building tools without code.
 As a platform, Makerpad is unmatched in terms of the different tutorials and helpful peers available to help solve any problems you might come across as you embark on your no-code journey.